Kyun-J/FlexHybridApp-Android/README.md

 | Error | BrowserException |

 ## Use with Coroutine
-FlexHybrid operates in a dedicated Coroutine, and all interfaces are declared as `suspend CoroutineScope.`.
+FlexHybrid operates in a coroutine of a dedicated thread, and all interface code blocks contain `CoroutineContext`.
 Therefore, you can use Coroutine's features during interface.
 ```kt
 // in kotlin